czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 Retraining a few models now, I won't update the result table because that would take a few more days and I have a real deadline to chase.
 But I will update the discussions.

+Training is as unstable as before, so nothing changes.